 Of course, my youngest is always eager to do what his siblings are!
 So I made a Pictionary version for him, where younger kids can draw newly learnt words and can either write the words or Mom can write them in.

-You can download both the booklets by clicking HERE or in the Free Printables section.
+You can download both the booklets by clicking HERE.
 I will be doing an updated post on our Arabic plan which has been revised since Ramadan in the next couple of weeks.

 Have a wonderful day.